Short term unpredictability of high Reynolds number turbulence --- rough dependence on initial data: 2D numerical simulations on rough dependence on initial data

 \subsection{Fixed perturbation and different base solutions}

+Our goal here is to show that the super fast amplification of perturbations is abundant among base solutions.
+For this goal, we will again choose the initial conditions of the base solutions and the perturbation, to be of the form of single Fourier modes.
 First we fix the initial condition of the perturbation to be the case of $k_1 =1$ and $k_2=1$ in (\ref{PSI}), and the Reynolds number $Re=1000$.
 Then we simulate different base solutions with initial conditions of the form,

 For different choices of ($k_1,k_2$), the super fast growths are shown in Figures \ref{BGR1}-\ref{BGR2}.
 As the wave numbers ($k_1,k_2$) of the base solutions decrease, the super fast growth rates of the perturbation decrease.
 Together with the result of last subsection, we conclude that higher wave number base solutions and lower wave number perturbations correspond to faster super fast growth of the perturbations.
 Numerical simulations on other base solutions also show super fast growth of the perturbations.
 Thus super fast growth of the perturbations (rough dependence) is also abundant among base solutions.
 One can then envision that when the Reynolds number is large, the super fast growth of the ever present perturbations will cause the abrupt development of turbulence, and is the mechanism that maintains the persistence of turbulence (the so called fully developed turbulence).